Omid-Quant/Risk-Modeling-for-Loan-Approval-/README.md

 # Risk Modeling-for-Loan-Approval

-I developed a machine learning model to predict loan approvals based on applicant data, utilizing LightGBM and scikit-learn.
+I developed a machine learning model to predict the credit risk of loan default based on applicant data, utilizing LightGBM and scikit-learn.
 Here’s a summary of my approach:

 Data Processing: Cleaned and prepared a loan application dataset, managing both categorical and numerical variables.
 Feature Engineering: Encoded categorical features and standardized numerical data to optimize model performance.